-Everyone is reeling from the awful, senseless terror attacks in Paris where so many civilians lost their lives. so I felt compelled to write this now even though I have 90% of my next post drafted.
+Right now everyone is reeling from the awful, senseless terror attacks in Paris where so many civilians lost their lives so I felt compelled to write this now even though I have 90% of my next post drafted.
 The attacks have also spawned ugly and hateful backlash against Muslims in general.
 Muslims who are our neighbours, friends, colleagues and community members.
 In short, Muslims who are people like all of us.

 I was going to write about why I love travelling in Africa and about how people should go despite the often exaggerated risks they hear about it.
 I also had some advice on how to overcome the very manageable challenges you may encounter there that I wanted to share, but I think this is more important to write right now.